tirdod/football_market_value_and_player_archetypes/README.md

 at their current club who break out and excel at a different club.
 - Building separate models to predict market valuations for defenders, midfielders, and forwards, leveraging insights from our Sparse PCA to guide parameter tuning.
+- Understanding what are the "swing skills" between positive and negative future outcomes for a given player.
+Can we model the range of outcomes for the swing skills?